 If a League did not have four teams to compete (for example, 11 of the 12 League A teams qualified automatically), the remaining slots were allocated to sides from another League in accordance with the overall UEFA Nations League rankings.

 However, group winners could be placed in a play-off group with teams from a higher League.
 Therefore, should a play-off group including at least one group winner not have enough teams from the same League, the remaining spot(s) had to be filled by teams from a lower League.

 31/03/2020: European Qualifiers play-off finals

 12/06/2020: Opening game, Olimpico in Rome

 How will the play-off ties be decided?

 Unlike previous play-offs, these will be single-leg knockout matches, with the highest-ranked teams hosting each semi-final.
-The host for each path's play-off final will be drawn in advance on 22 November 2019.
+The host for each path's play-off final was drawn in advance on 22 November 2019.

 How do the Finals fit in?

-The Finals, which took place in Portugal in June 2019, are a separate entity and do not double up as League A's play-off.
-Winners Portugal do not qualify automatically for UEFA EURO 2020.
+The UEFA Nations League Finals, which took place in Portugal in June 2019, are a separate entity and do not double up as League A's play-off.
+Winners Portugal did not qualify automatically for UEFA EURO 2020.